davidclarke1995/3rd-Year-Project/ReadMe.md

 ![oops](https://github.com/davidclarke1995/3rd-Year-Project/blob/master/MessengerClient/Images/LandingPage.png)

-- Selecting the the login button brings you to this page
+- Selecting the the Set Up button brings you to this page

 ![oops](https://github.com/davidclarke1995/3rd-Year-Project/blob/master/MessengerClient/Images/LoginPage.png)

+- The user can enter in their name and then choose what they want their username and password
+- Next the user clicks on the 'Sign me up!' button, they have now created an account that the database stores
+- The user can exit this window and select the 'Login' button to go to their account that they have just created